naf445/MSiA_AVC/README.md

 Give suggestions for meta data about a piece of writing, based on a user's input (a summary of the larger prose piece in question).

 **Success Criteria:**
-* Model Performance: Genre classification accuracy of >= 75%
+* Model Performance: ee it accuracy of >= 75%
-* Business Performance:  User considers meta detail suggestion to be helpful >= 50% of the time.
+* Business Performance:  User considers meta detail ugeion tobe helpful >= 50% of the time.

 ## Planning